-The American Language Series Readers were created to be used as beginning readers with the American Language Series for teaching reading and language arts.
+The American Language Series Readers are beginning readers that were specifically created to be used with the American Language Series for teaching reading and language arts.
 However, this set of six readers can also be used alongside most phonics programs.
-The titles and the phonetic emphases of each book are:
+The titles and the phonetic emphasis of each book are:

 - Fun in the Sun – simple short vowels